 - Distracted driving.
 Smartphone-related distraction is the top cause of the spike in pedestrian accident deaths.
 Drivers who take their eyes and/or attention from the road to answer a text or scroll through social media are less likely to see a pedestrian in the roadway or intersection.

 - Speeding.
-Drivers who fail to maintain a safe speed, especially in congested areas where pedestrians and cars share the road, endanger the lives of the people around them.
-Speed is the number one factor in determining whether a crash will be fatal or not.
-When struck by a vehicle traveling at 20 MPH, a pedestrian typically has a 90% chance of surviving.
-If the car is moving at 40 MPH, the pedestrian has just a 10% chance of surviving the impact.
-Maintaining a safe speed not only reduces the damage done in a crash, but can also decrease the likelihood of a crash in the first place.
+Drivers who fail to maintain a safe speed, especially in congested areas where pedestrians and cars share the road, endanger the lives of the people around them and are a common accident source.
+Speed is the number one factor in determining whether an accident will be fatal or not.
+When struck in an accident by a vehicle traveling at 20 MPH, a pedestrian typically has a 90% chance of surviving.
+If the car is moving at 40 MPH, the pedestrian has just a 10% chance of surviving the accident impact.
+Maintaining a safe speed not only reduces the damage done in an accident, but can also decrease the likelihood of an accident in the first place.

 - Aggressive driving.
-Some drivers fail to yield to pedestrians at a crosswalk, or fail to wait until the pedestrian has fully exited the crosswalk before proceeding.
+Some drivers fail to yield to pedestrians at a crosswalk, or fail to wait until the pedestrian has fully exited the crosswalk before proceeding, causing an accident.

 - Driving under the influence of drugs or alcohol.
 Driving while under the influence of alcohol or drugs is wholly unacceptable and puts innocent people’s lives in danger.
-If you were struck by a driver who was intoxicated, we will help make sure that person is held accountable.
+If you were struck by a driver who was intoxicated, we will help make sure that person is held accountable for the accident.

 In Pennsylvania, pedestrians have the right of way within a crosswalk or at an intersection, whether or not there is a traffic signal present.
 Pedestrians are to yield the right of way to vehicles in places where there is no intersection or crosswalk.
-It is illegal for drivers to pass a vehicle that is stopped for a pedestrian in a crosswalk, as the second driver may not see the pedestrian in the crosswalk.
+It is illegal for drivers to pass a vehicle that is stopped for a pedestrian in a crosswalk, as the second driver may not see the pedestrian in the crosswalk and cause an accident.

 Do I need a Philadelphia pedestrian accident lawyer?